o3de/o3de.org/content/docs/user-guide/networking/serializers.md

 ### NetworkOutputSerializer

-NetworkOutputSerializer reads object model data from a bytestream.
-It's generally used to deserialize data to an object that was received via packet that was previously serialized by NetworkInputSerializer.
+`NetworkOutputSerializer` reads object model data from a bytestream.
+It's generally used to deserialize data to an object that was received in a packet that was previously serialized by `NetworkInputSerializer`.

 ### DeltaSerializer